Libya (GNA)–Turkey maritime deal: Consequences

 Following the agreement, Turkey and Libya's UN-recognized government had seen an increase in co-operation.
 This cooperation ranges from Turkish offshore exploration efforts to providing aid for the Government of National Accord for the Libyan Civil War (2014–2020).
 As the issues arising due to the dispute are still developing, the full consequences of this maritime dispute are yet to be seen.

 A maritime deal between Egypt and Greece has been signed in response.

+On 19 May 2023, Claudio Descalzi, the CEO of Italian energy company Eni, said that any agreement for the construction of the EastMed pipeline must include Turkey; he added that "there are disputes between Turkey and Cyprus that are difficult to remedy, furthermore Turkey has made an agreement with Libya to define a very vast platform that covers almost the entire EastMed, therefore not only Turkey but also Libya will have a say."
+In response to these comments, George Papanastasiou, the Cypriot Minister of Energy, Commerce and Industry, stated that not all people agree with the opinions expressed by Descalzi, and that he respects his opinion.
+These remarks follow reports that Eni, Cyprus and Israel are working on a deal for constructing a natural gas pipeline in the Eastern Mediterranean, connecting both the Cypriot and Israeli offshore gas fields to a processing plant in Cyprus, where the gas will be liquefied for export by ship to Italy and the rest of Europe.

 Cancellation by House of Representatives

 The maritime deal was canceled by the Al-Bayda Court of Appeals of Libya in its 27 January 2021 ruling.
 The court ruled in favor of the Libyan House of Representatives which filed a lawsuit to declare the Memorandum as invalid.
+According to Turkish researcher Şafak Yıldırım, the agreement cannot be cancelled unilaterally due to the principle of parallelism in authority and procedure.
 Unlike Turkey, Libya is a signatory to the UN Convention on the Law of the Sea, which defined the exclusive economic zone of Greece in 1982; though, it has not ratified it.